-&lt;sup>15 Presta, Humanized Monoclonal Antibodies, 29 ANN.
-REP. IN MED.
-CHEM.
+&lt;sup>15 Presta, Humanized Monoclonal Antibodies, 29 Ann.
+Rep. in Med.
+Chem.
 317-24 (1994).

-Dr. Presta also stated that even in 1994, "[t]he 'best-fit' method, used first in [Queen] 1989... has remained the more popular method for designing the sequence of the humanized antibody than the later consensus method."
+sequence of the humanized antibody than the later consensus method."
 Id. at 6 (citing Queen 1989).

 Fourth, Patent Owner has not established a nexus between the alleged "expectedly superior properties" and the challenged claims.
 Evidence showing nexus must be "commensurate in scope with the claims which the evidence is offered to support."
 Allergan, Inc. v.
 Apotex Inc., 754 F.3d 952, 965 (Fed.
 Cir.
 2014).
 Here, any evidence proffered by Patent Owner to show the alleged superior binding affinity and reduced immunogenicity is limited to a humanized anti-HER2 antibody, huMAb4D5-8 (HERCEPTIN).
 PO Resp.
-65 (citing Ex.
-1002, 456-58); see also Ex.
-1001, 51:48-53 ("The most potent humanized variant designed by molecular modeling, huMAb4D5-8, contains 5 FR residues from muMAb4D5.
+66 (citing Ex.
+1502, 3439-41); see also Ex.
+1501, 51:48-53 ("The most potent humanized variant designed by molecular modeling, huMAb4D5-8, contains 5 FR residues from muMAb4D5.
 This antibody binds the p185HER2 ECD 3-fold more tightly than does muMAb4D5 itself.").
 Thus, it only relates to claims 30, 31, and 33, which are directed to an antibody that binds p185HER2.
 And Patent Owner has failed to establish the requisite nexus, even with regard to claims 30, 31, and 33, for two reasons.

 First, HuMAb4D5/Herceptin has substitutions not only in the framework region (71H, 73H, 78H, 93H, and 56L), but also in the CDRs (55L and 102H).
 Ex.
-1001, Table 3.
+1501, Table 3.
 Of the five framework substitutions, only 78H is recited in the Markush group of claim 30, from which claims 31 and 33 depend.
 Patent Owner presents no evidence that this particular substitution is sufficient, or even necessary, for the allegedly unexpectedly superior properties of huMAb4D5/Herceptin.
 Conversely, Patent Owner provides no evidence suggesting that substitutions of 102H and 55L in the CDR regions are not required for the unexpected results.

-Second, the Markush group of claim 30 encompasses 27 other single site framework substitutions and an unknown number of potential nonhuman CDRs.
+Second, the Markush group of claim 30 encompasses 27 other single site framework substitutions and an unknown number of potential non-human CDRs.
 Given the large number of species encompassed by the claim, even if Patent Owner had linked the substitution at position 78H to the unexpected superior properties of huMAb4D5/Herceptin, it would not inform the full scope of the claim.
 See In re Greenfield, 571 F.2d 1185, 1189 (CCPA 1978) ("Establishing that one (or a small number of) species gives unexpected results is inadequate proof," because "objective evidence of non-obviousness must be commensurate in scope with the claims which the evidence is offered to support.").
 Thus, we find the evidence of unexpected result is insufficient to support the nonobviousness of claims 30, 31, and 33.

 We also are not persuaded that Patent Owner has established nexus to support the argument on commercial success.
 Patent Owner contends that some of its "most successful antibodies embody the '213 claims, including Herceptin®, Perjeta®, Avastin®, Lucentis®, and Xolair®, together generating billions of dollars in revenue annually."
 PO Resp.
-66 (citing Ex.
+67 (citing Ex.
 2029, 2).
 With the exception of Herceptin, however, Petitioner does little to establish that the recited antibody products embody any claim of the '231 patent.
 See, e.g., Ex.
-1138, 252:12-254:21 (Dr. Wilson admitting that he did not know "what substitutions in addition to those identified by the '213 patent are included in those drugs," or "which substitutions will be necessary in the framework in order to generate a drug that can achieve FDA approval").
+1697, 252:12-254:21 (Dr. Wilson admitting that he did not know "what substitutions in addition to those identified by the '213 patent are included in those drugs," or "which substitutions will be necessary in the framework in order to generate a drug that can achieve FDA approval").